Sudeepdo/test3/README.md

 only navigate back from the Transaction Details to the Account List, and from the Account List to the Welcome Screen.

+**Key Files & Modifications**

+The main.dart file serves as the entry point for the Mobile Banking App.
+It initializes the Flutter application, sets up the primary UI structure, and loads account data from a local JSON file.
+Key Functionalities:
+App Initialization: The BankingApp class is defined as a StatelessWidget and sets up the MaterialApp with a title, theme, and the initial screen (AccountListScreen).

+- Account List Management: The AccountListScreen is a StatefulWidget that:
+Loads accounts.json from the assets folder using rootBundle.loadString().
+Parses the JSON data and stores it in a List of accounts.
+Displays the list of accounts in a ListView.builder.
+Provides a button to navigate to the transaction details screen for a selected account.

+- Transaction Details Management: The TransactionDetailsScreen:
+Loads transactions.json from the assets folder.
+Filters and displays transactions specific to the selected account.
+Uses color indicators to differentiate deposits (green) and withdrawals (red).

+**Short Introduction of the running of code**
 The app is built using Flutter, and the account and transaction data is stored in a accounts.json file.
 The file structure includes models for accounts and transactions, along with screen files for each UI component.